ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 ### SUPR Account

-To use the resources provided by SNIC, it is necessary to create a SUPR (SNIC User and Project Repository) account and join an existing project, as indicated in this [page](https://github.com/gluckzhang/assert-gold-mine/wiki/What-options-to-run-computational-experiments%3F).
+To use the resources provided by SNIC, it is necessary to create a SUPR (SNIC User and Project Repository) account and join an existing project, as indicated in this [page](https://github.com/gluckzhang/assert-gold-mine/wiki/What-options-to-run-computational-experiments%3F) (Option A: SNIC/Cluster).

 If you have a KTH account, you can use the KTH credentials, otherwise you can create an account from [this page](https://supr.snic.se/person/register/new/?), and follow the instructions to accept the SNIC User Agreement.